gruntwork-io/gruntwork-io.github.io/README.md

 ## TODO

-1. Publish Docker image to gruntwork Docker Hub organization
-1. Gruntwork Logo
 1. Favicon of Gruntwork log
-1. Make all client logos the same size
+1. Make all client logos the same style
 1. Fill in proper Google Analytics ID

 ## License